-I also married that girl who helped straighten out this “Knucklehead” and we have been together for more than 22 years.
+I also married that girl who helped straighten out this “Knucklehead,” we have been together for over 33 years.

 People who did not know me in my “Knucklehead” days would have a hard time believing I was ever “that guy.”
 People tend to see you where you are today, not how you got here.

 Dave Ramsey talks about doing “stupid with zeroes on the end.”
 Yet, today he is one of the world’s top authorities on money and leadership.

 Turn on the light switch.
 Start on the path to maturity.
 Don’t quit.
 As long as you are breathing, you have hope.